 8. Ensuring a valid date or time is entered in a cell

 When sharing your sheets with others to enter some data, it may be useful if you can restrict them to enter only valid date values in cells that require date value.
 You can do that using cell data validation feature in excel.
-Just select the cell to which you want to apply date / time validation, goto menu > data > validation and set type as "Date" or "Time" and specify criteria.
+Just select the cell to which you want to apply date / time validation, go to data ribbon > validation and set type as “Date” or “Time” and specify criteria.

-For example, you can specify criteria like the one on left to ensure that date entered is at least 18 years before 1/1/2008.
+For example, you can specify criteria like the one above to ensure that date entered is in year 2018.
 What more, using message option of data validation settings you can even show messages like this:

 9. Insert today’s date, current time using key board shortcuts